-Outdoor games and game exercises for teaching the elements of volleyball in dow.
-Outdoor games with elements of volleyball Exercise "Find me"
+Outdoor games and game exercises for teaching the elements of volleyball in the dhow.
+Outdoor games with volleyball elements Exercise “Find me”

 as a means of teaching throwing